-While acknowledging that their lives are at risk when resisting expanding colonisation, residents of Beita are willing to pay such a heavy price, to ensure that they and the generations ahead are unshackled from the adverse, infinite impacts of Israel's colonial settlement enterprise.
-As inscribed by Basel Al-Araj, "resistance is an ongoing endeavour: every price you pay in the resistance is worthwhile.
-If you don't reap the results in your lifetime, you will afterwards".
-158
+While acknowledging that their lives are at risk when resisting expanding colonisation, residents of Beita are willing to pay such a heavy price, to ensure that they and the generations ahead are unshackled from the adverse, permanent impacts of Israel's colonial settlement enterprise.
+As inscribed by Basel Al-Araj, a Palestinian intellectual and activist, "resistance is an ongoing endeavour: every price you pay in the resistance is worthwhile".
+168